ARMmbed/mbed-os-example-pelion/README.md

   Start by getting familiar with the multiple [storage options](https://os.mbed.com/docs/mbed-os/latest/reference/storage.html) and configurations supported in Mbed OS.

   Then start designing the system memory map, the location of components (whether they are on internal or external memory), and the corresponding base addresses and sizes.
-You may want to create a diagram similar to the one below to help you to make design decisions.
-In this case the configuration for the board stores credentials in internal flash (KVSTORE/TDB_INTERNAL).
-The flash regions are described as follows:
+You may want to create a diagram similar to the one below to help you to make design decisions:

     +--------------------------+
     |                          |
     |                          |